 Most couples — about 85 to 88 percent — will get pregnant in the first year of having unprotected sex.
 About 40 to 60 percent of couples below the age of 35 will get pregnant within the first three months of sex.

-What else can you do to raise your pregnancy chances?
+What else can I do to raise pregnancy chances?

 Asides from having frequent sex or sex during your fertile window, you can also increase your potential of becoming pregnant by: